heatherhaks/kterminal/README.md

    kTerminalData.setCursorRotation(rotation)
    kTerminalData.setCursorScale(scale)

-   //glyph offsets, numbers are in relation to the width/height of the glyphs. so an offsetX of 1.5f
+   //glyph offsets, numbers are in relation to the width/height of the glyphs. so an offsetX of -1.5f
-   //would move a glyph one and a half times to the right kTerminalData.setCursorOffset(offsetX, offsetY) //0f is no offset
+   //would move a glyph one and a half cells to the left kTerminalData.setCursorOffset(offsetX, offsetY) //0f is no offset

    //glyph flipping